Chandra: Soma

+Inspired by his interest in Indian mysticism, Aldous Huxley took the name for the drug used by the state in his novel Brave New World to control the population after the Vedic ritual drink Soma.

+Mythology

+Vedas

 The origin of Soma is traced back to the Hindu Vedic texts, where he is the personification of a drink made from a plant with the same name.
 Scholars state that the plant had an important role in Vedic civilization and thus, the deity was one of the most important gods of the pantheon.
 In these Vedic texts, Soma is praised as the lord of plants and forests; the king of rivers and earth; and the father of the gods.
 The entire Mandala 9 of the Rigveda is dedicated to Soma, both the plant and the deity.
 The identification of Soma as a lunar deity in the Vedic texts is a controversial topic among scholars.
-According to William J. Wilkins, "In later years the name Soma was [.....] given to the moon.
+According to William J. Wilkins, "In later years the name Soma was [...] given to the moon.
 How and why this change took place is not known; but in the later of the Vedic hymns there is some evidence of the transition.

+Epics and Puranas

 In post Vedic texts like the Ramayana, the Mahabharata and the Puranas, Soma is mentioned as a lunar deity and has many epithets including Chandra.
 According to most of these texts, Chandra, along with his brothers Dattatreya and Durvasa, were the sons of the sage Atri and his wife Anasuya.
 The Devi Bhagavata Purana states Chandra to be the avatar of the creator god Brahma.
 Some texts contain varying accounts regarding Chandra's birth.
 According to one text, he is the son of Dharma; while another mention Prabhakar as his father.
 Many legends about Chandra are told in the scriptures.

-In one version of the puranas, Chandra and Tara—the star goddess and the wife of devas' guru Brihaspati—fell in love with each another.
-He abducted her and made her his queen.
-Brihaspati, after multiple failed peace missions and threats, declared war against Chandra.
-The Devas sided with their teacher, while Shukra, an enemy of Brihaspati and the teacher of Asuras, aided Chandra.
-After the intervention of Brahma stopped the war, Tara, pregnant, was returned to her husband.
-She later gave birth to a son named Budha, but there was a controversy over the paternity of the child; with both Chandra and Brihaspati claiming themselves as his father.
-Brahma once again interfered and questioned Tara, who eventually confirmed Chandra as the father of Budha.
-Budha's son was Pururavas who established the Chandravamsha Dynasty.